Extracorporeal Shockwave Therapy (ESWT)

 How Shockwave Therapy Works

 Your physician or therapist applies a coating of water-soluble gel on your skin where you’re feeling the pain.
 The gel better transmits the soundwaves beneath your skin.
 The handheld device then creates thousands of tiny sonic pressure pulses that generate micro-ruptures deep within your capillaries.
-These ruptures hyper-stimulate or excite new cell growth at the site, causing a rapid body response to heal.
-As a result, the procedure encourages rapid repair, increased blood supply and oxygenation that carries away the inflamed tissue.
+These ruptures hyper-stimulate or exciting new cell growth at the site, causing a rapid body response to heal.
+As a result, the procedure encourages rapid repair, increased blood supply, and oxygenation that carries away the inflamed tissue.

 Pain Relief from Radial Shockwave Therapy

 Your physician or pain therapist may prescribe a plan consisting of three to five treatments.
-Pain relief from shockwave therapy is quick, if not immediate.
+Pain relief from ultrasound therapy is quick, if not immediate.
 The anesthetic effect of the shockwave pulses act on your pain.
-The healing process itself usually begins within a couple sessions and can continue for several weeks and months afterward.
+The healing process itself usually begins within a couple of sessions and can continue for several weeks and months afterward.

 Current research shows radial shockwave therapy to be effective at least 80 percent of the time.
 During the course of treatment, you may experience mild and short-lived tingling, redness or bruising at the site of the therapy.
-These side effects have become rarer, thanks to the continued development of the shockwave technology.
+These side effects have become rarer, thanks to the continued development of shockwave technology.

 Areas Treated by Extracorporeal Shockwave Therapy

 - Inflammation of muscles, ligaments or tendons

 It is also a common form of treatment for painful issues in your feet, such as: